Wines for Beer Drinkers

 Known for their malty aromas of caramel, Amber ales can have notes of toast, sugar cookies, nuts, or figs. Fans of amber ale should try Zinfandel, a red wine with notes of jam and smoke, plus a hint of cinnamon and raisins.
 You may also like an off-dry sparkling wine like Cava – Spain’s version of Champagne.

-The perfect wines for these beer drinkers is the Bright Cellars’ Cabin 5 Zinfandel.
+The perfect wines for these beer drinkers is the Bright Cellars’ Worst Evils Zinfandel.
 The flavors of rich strawberry jam and smooth tannins make a similar alternative for a glass of amber.

 If you like India Pale Ale…

 Super popular in recent years, IPAs are beloved for their intense hops.
-If you love IPAs, try a white wine with zippy acidity like Grüner Veltliner – light-bodied with notes of starfruit and white pepper – or a dry Riesling.
+If you love IPAs, try a white wine with zippy acidity like Grüner Veltliner or a dry Riesling.
 Riesling is sometimes a slightly sweet wine, but the dry style of Riesling has become more popular in recent years.
-If you’re looking to branch out into red wines, try Carménère – a medium-bodied red with notes of raspberry, paprika, and vanilla.
+If you’re looking to branch out into red wines, try a spicy Old World red blend.

 If you like Porter or Stout…